RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab03.md

 net.blobs['data'].data[1,...] = transformed_image2
 ```

-Try applying this to your existing code by batching the following images at the same time and print out all of the predictions:
+Apply this to your existing code by batching the following images at the same time and print out all of the predictions:

 ```
 data/mnist_three.png